rue/oughtve/doc/README.markdown

  Who Do I Complain To?
 -----------------------

-* oughtve MEOW projects _purr_ kittensoft _rawr_ org.
+- oughtve MEOW projects _purr_ kittensoft _rawr_ org.

-* IRC channel #oughtve on Freenode ("rue", in case I am not the only other person on the channel.)
+- IRC channel #oughtve on Freenode ("rue", in case I am not the only person.)